 At Aris Clinic, we believe summer is a great time for kids and teens to retool.
 That’s especially true for those who struggle with emotional and behavioral health issues.
-Our therapeutic summer program provides an alternative to traditional summer camps and teaches strategies for personal growth and success.
+Our summer therapeutic program provides an alternative to traditional summer camps and teaches strategies for personal growth and success.
 We offer a multi-week therapy program weekday mornings, June through August, for youth ages 5 to 18.

-Our team leads a structured, yet nurturing, half day of therapy and medication management.
-Our therapeutic summer program is led by a multi-disciplinary treatment team.
+Our team leads a structured, yet nurturing, half day of in-person therapy and medication management.
+Our summer therapeutic program is led by a multi-disciplinary treatment team.
 The program follows an eight-week broad topic rotation that is customized to patient age groups.
 For example, younger patients may work on topics such as anger, attention, impulsivity, listening and getting along with others.
 Similarly, older patients may work on depression, anxiety, self concept, communication and mood swings.

-The intensive therapeutic programming is the same level of care as our full-day IOP during the school year, but without the education component.
+The intensive therapeutic programming is the same level of care as our full-day Day Treatment IOP during the school year, but without the education component.
 The summer IOP lasts for 6 – 8 weeks on average and is tailored to patient needs.

-Aris Clinic is excited to return to in-person Intensive Outpatient Program (IOP) services for kids ages 5–18 this summer.
 We have thoughtfully designed a safe, nature-based therapeutic program that prevents the spread of COVID-19, while still providing a supportive environment for mental health healing.
 In unprecedented times like these, empowering hope and healing in our community is more imperative than ever.

 Our team works closely with patients and families to identify and address problem areas.
 We group patients by age and therapeutic needs to learn new strategies for personal growth.